-The Office of Dean of the College is responsible for the academic life of the students and implements policies on class attendance, standards of academic progress, notification of deficiencies, advisement in course work, policies on disputed grades, leaves of absence, withdrawal from the College, and the assignment of academic notations (W, WF, I, F).
-In addition, the Assistant Dean for Freshmen advises students regarding the Reserve Officers Training Corps (ROTC).
+The Office of the Academic Dean is responsible for the academic life of the students and implements policies on class attendance, standards of academic progress, notification of deficiencies, advisement in course work, policies on disputed grades, leaves of absence, withdrawal from the College, and the assignment of academic notations (W, WF, I, F).
+In addition, the Assistant Dean for First-Year Students advises students regarding the Reserve Officers Training Corps (ROTC).